marinaGk/dataMining/Advanced/README.md

 To install the application user is first required to have in their computer:

   - python 3.9.x or later version
-  - tkinter library & tkcalendar library
+  - tkinter and tkcalendar library
   - matplotlib library
   - plotly library
   - pandas library